 Although WIRG is predominantly a loose association of individuals who pursue their own interests and researches, it does have active sections which engage in particular activities.
 Its Field Group organises a monthly programme of fieldwork between October and April, looking for undiscovered sites, surveying, and carrying out small-scale excavations.
 Meeting on Saturdays, the forays, as they are called, take place all over the Weald, and a number of projects are in progress; use the events sidebar to find out details.
-One of these activities is the systematic field walking of an area of the Weald to record all the iron-making sites there.
 Another group within WIRG undertakes experimental iron smelting at a primitive bloomery furnace on Ashdown Forest, attempting to replicate the products and waste materials of the Iron Age, Roman and medieval iron makers.
-Members assisted in an experimental smelt for one of the Time Team’s broadcasts (to view a login is required).
+Members assisted in an experimental smelt for one of the Time Team’s broadcasts (a login is required to view).
 The group holds two meetings a year, in January/February and in July, with visiting speakers.
 The summer meeting also includes a site visit.
 In addition, the group advises archaeological units where iron-related material is being excavated, and has provided information for several television and radio programmes.
 Some of WIRG’s members are regular lecturers to local societies, and have run adult education courses on the industry.
 Talks and guided visits to sites for schools can also be arranged.

 WIRG is a registered charity managed by its trustees, who are elected annually at its AGM at the summer meeting.
 A copy of the constitution (PDF) can be downloaded